AyoSal/overrides-regen-tool/README.md

 # Apigee Hybrid Generate Overrides

 ## Objective
-To generate Apigee Hybrid Overrides a specific Apigee Org.
+To generate Apigee Hybrid Overrides for a specific Apigee Org in the event they loose the previous overrides file.

 ## Disclaimer
 This is not an Officially Supported Google Product!